rustlers42/adopt-a-seed/README.md

 ## Overview

-Adopt-a-Seed is a platform that promotes sustainable gardening by enabling users to adopt, grow, and return seeds.
+adopt-a-seed is a platform that promotes sustainable gardening by enabling users to adopt, grow, and return seeds.
 It integrates AI-generated insights, community engagement, and seed-tracking features to encourage biodiversity, food security, and climate-conscious planting.

 ## Getting Started